Is Functional Medicine Science or Quackery?

 Orthomolecular Medicine is one of the forerunners of a Functional approach.
 It fundamentally states that the basis for health is good nutrition, and that “good nutrition” is different for each of us because we all have unique nutritional needs.

 Another example would be that someone with an MTHFR polymorphism can make it difficult to use the folate coming into the body through diet alone.
-Therefore someone with this gene mutation would have a greater need to address their body’s needs for folate, and may even need to address how the body has grown accustomed to functioning without access to this much needed nutrient.
+Therefore someone with this gene mutation, if activated, would have a greater need to address their body’s needs for folate, and may even need to address how the body has grown accustomed to functioning without access to this much needed nutrient.

 Take the topic of “anti-nutrients”, for example.
 An anti-nutrient is any “food” that requires more nutrients for the body to use it than the food itself supplies.
-Refined sugar is one such anti-nutrient.
+Refined sugar is considered one such anti-nutrient.
 It supplies zero nutrients while requiring magnesium, zinc and B vitamins (to name a few) for its metabolism.